-Q. Hello Dirnan Please briefly tell us about yourself?
+Hello, Dirnan Please briefly tell us about yourself?

-A. My name is Dirnan Lohlum Samuel; I am a young Nigerian from Wase local government of Plateau State.
+My name is Dirnan Lohlum Samuel; I am a young Nigerian from Wase local government of Plateau State.
 Recently I have devoted time to volunteer with certain organizations that are keenly involved with critical issues bordering the displaced persons from attacks and killings in Barkin Ladi, Riyom and Bokkos local governments of Plateau state.
 The organizations are Stalwart communities Africa an Abuja Based NGO and Zawan Economic and Social Development Initiative (ZESDI).

 Can you tell us what work specifically you did in relation to the IDP crisis in Plateau State?

 What is a safe number estimate of the IDPs?

-A. The fact about internally displaced persons all over the world is that they have lost their place in providing shelter for themselves and also food and clothing.
+The fact about internally displaced persons all over the world is that they have lost their place in providing shelter for themselves and also food and clothing.
 The most royal and highly placed people in society can be reduced to nothing in times of conflict.
 This is not far from the situation in Plateau State; their needs are so enormous and supersede just food and clothes.
-The continued fix in one place for a period of two months today is tiling their minds with post traumatic stress.
+The continued fix in one place for a period of two months today is tiling their minds with post-traumatic stress.
 Just the food and the condition of the toilets is enough to remind them that they are not in their homes and for those whose houses were burnt, they know they have no place to return to even after the crisis.

 How would you gauge the response of both the government and private individuals to the IDP crisis?

-A. The fact that their IDP camps housing over a thousand people today is purely an effort of private organizations and contributions from individuals.
+The fact that their IDP camps housing over a thousand people today is purely an effort of private organizations and contributions from individuals.
 Four out of the six mentioned IDP camps mentioned here are church auditoriums that have nothing to do with the government at any level.
-Majority of the donations of food and clothing have come from individuals and private organizations and so it is fair to say that IDP camps in the state have benefitted from the welfare and goodwill of private individuals.
+The majority of the donations of food and clothing have come from individuals and private organizations and so it is fair to say that IDP camps in the state have benefitted from the welfare and goodwill of private individuals.
 Organizations such as the red cross and the emergency management agencies also maintain a presence at some of the camps across the state.

-Mores so, the Plateau state government under the leadership His Excellency Rt.
+Also, the Plateau state government under the leadership of His Excellency Rt.
 Hon.
 Simon Bako Lalong has done well to go round some of the camps to have an on the spot assessment of the situation and the condition of the camps.
 Contributions were made and a committee has been set up to relocate the internally displaced persons to their original homes as soon as possible.
-Certain legislators at both state and national levels and public office holders have also extended their hands of fellowship through contributions and visits to the camps to cheer the displaced up, I am guessing this can be counted as government effort.
+Certain legislators at both state and national levels and public office holders have also extended their hands of fellowship through contributions and visits to the camps to cheer the displaced up, I am guessing this can be counted as a government effort.

 Where have both groups fallen short?

 As for individuals and private organizations, the help cannot be too much.
 More can be done in the area of food donations and most importantly school teacher volunteers.

-My foremost advice is for everyone not just those wailing is to try as little as they can to assist as many persons as they can.
-The need for food cannot be overemphasized because the people need to eat and survive first before anything.
-The camps farther away from Jos are less reached probably because of distance and their remote nature, they have less food supplies and less clothing and poor sleeping conditions.
+My foremost advice is for everyone to try as little as they can to assist as many persons as they can.
+The need for food cannot be overemphasized because people need to eat and survive first before anything.
+The camps farther away from Jos are less reached probably because of distance and their remote nature, they have less food supplies, less clothing and poor sleeping conditions.
 Bokkos, Rawuru, Heipang particularly.

-Secondly, the lack of political will by the government at all levels to end the crisis and attacks has to be fought by all well meaning individuals.
+Secondly, the lack of political will by the government at all levels to end the crisis and attacks has to be fought by all well-meaning individuals.
 Security is the business and essence of government and if they are not providing security to citizens then it is a collective responsibility of all to let them know through all possible channels, one of which you are doing now.
 As one of the elders we met at Rawuru camp told us, if the security challenges are not tackled once and for all, one day we would not find IDPs to assist the way we are doing now.